Introduction: 3D Printed Digital Night Vision (The OpenScope)

 **NTSC/PAL Camera: (Amazon product link)

 This camera comes with a 3.6mm board camera lens and outputs a NTSC/PAL video signal (Note that the IR filter will need to be removed).
 I used analog video because I didn't want to pay more for a camera that could output serial data and have to process it with a microcontroller board.
+You want a lower lux rating, but it's not super critical so long as you can remove the IR filter inside it.
+This one is such a camera.

 2.0" TFT LCD display + NTSC/PAL driver board from Adafuit: (Adafruit product link)